young-sudo/neuro-sim/README.md

 *by Younginn Park*

-Sample simulations of selected neuroinformatics models, which form the theoretical foundation for understanding biological computation and provided the initial inspiration for artificial neural networks (ANNs).
+Sample simulations of selected fundamental **Computational Neuroscience** models, which form the theoretical foundation for understanding biological computation and provided the initial inspiration for artificial neural networks (ANNs).

 ## Contents
 ### 1. Integrate-and-Fire (IF) model